 I won’t go too deep into these questions.
 You’ll probably need to buy this book to learn more.

 If not even 100 people benefit from your idea’s execution, just drop it.

-Also, you'll need cash to run your business.
-Do you have any business plan to earn enough cash to survive, and compete too?
+Also, you’ll need cash to run your business.
+Do you have any business plan to earn enough money to survive and compete?

 If not, find one.